Hours & Location

 Hours and Rates

-The Manitoba Agricultural Museum is now open again to the public, with reduced hours and new protocols in place for the health and safety of our guests, volunteers and staff.
+The Manitoba Agricultural Museum is open to the public, with reduced hours and new protocols in place for the health and safety of our visitors, volunteers, and staff.

 Children (5 & under) – FREE

-The Manitoba Agricultural Museum is located three kilometers south of the junction of the Trans-Canada and #34 Highways, more commonly known as the Austin Corner.
+The Manitoba Agricultural Museum is located three kilometers south of the junction of the Trans-Canada and #34 Highways.
 This junction is 125 kilometers west of Winnipeg and 77 kilometers east of Brandon.